ComputeCanada/mergeconf/CONTRIBUTING.md

 This is to be carried out on the main branch.

+*Note* This procedure is imperfect.
+Once the CHANGELOG is created it can't be committed back to the earlier commit; this causes a divergence in the commit path just before the tag.
+The current workaround is to delete the tag after updating the changelog and recreating it.

 1. Create an annotated tag for the release.
 This should be descriptive of the changes since the last release including new features, updates, and bug fixes.
 For example: